framp/gulp-basic/README.md

     npm install -g gulp bower

-Installing `bower` is not required, but heavily suggested.
+Installing [bower](http://bower.io/) is not required, but is heavily suggested.

 ##How to
 To fire up your project just move into the `source` directory and run `gulp` (or check out the full [Commands Reference](#commands-reference)).